daisyzhou/kijiproject.github.com/_posts/userguides/express/DEVEL/2012-01-01-running-jobs.md

         import org.kiji.express._
         import org.kiji.express.flow._

-    In Scala, the underscore is a wildcard character that indicates all files in the given location.
+    In Scala imports, the underscore is a wildcard character that indicates all classes in the given package.

 The command to run a compiled KijiExpress job is as follows: